-Currently the University offers a dozen accredited vocational ministry degree plans including undergraduate, graduate, and doctoral degrees.
-In the near future, the school anticipates adding several new degrees in other disciplines of study.

-Dr. Jack Hayford says: "When we founded The King's University, it was our vision to see students experience quality ministry education.
+Currently, the University offers 15 accredited vocational ministry degree plans including undergraduate and graduate degrees.
+Most recently, a Master of Spiritual Leadership and a Bachelor of Worship Leadership were added to the program offerings.
+In the near future, the school anticipates continuing to expand its degree programs, including an undergraduate degree in media arts.
+Pastor Jack says: "When we founded The King's University, it was our vision to see students experience quality ministry education.
 As we move into this next season and our vision expands, I believe TKU's influence will increase globally as more students gain access to a wider variety of degrees."